playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 Starting with Play 2.6 query string parameters will not be bound to a form instance anymore when using `.bindFromRequest()` in combination with `POST`, `PUT` or `PATCH` requests.

+Static methods which where already deprecated in 2.5 (e.g. DynamicForm.form()) where removed in this release.
+Refer to the [[Play 2.5 Migration Guide|Migration25]] for details on how to migrate, in case you still use them.

 ### Java Form Changes

 The `.errors()` method of a `play.data.Form` instance is now deprecated.
 You should use `allErrors()` instead now which returns a simple `List<ValidationError>` instead of a `Map<String,List<ValidationError>>`.
 Where before Play 2.6 you called `.errors().get("key")` you can now simply call `.errors("key")`.